Geoff Chappell - Software Analyst

 The SourceHandle and TargetHandle arguments specify which partitions to operate on, as source and target.
 All operations require a target.
 Some, presently just one, require a source.
 For others, supplying a source is an error.

 The operation is selected by the PartitionInformationClass argument.
-There are presently five supported values.

 The function returns STATUS_SUCCESS if successful, else a negative error code.